BlakeLazarine/FPGA_Keylock/README.md

 Don't worry Mani this was private until the end of the class

 Most recent working version is in folder doubleEC

+Video of usage can be seen at https://www.youtube.com/watch?v=BDGqOc4rUuM